raikens1/mutation_rate/vcf_filtration/filtered_1kg_v3/SUBPOPS/EAS/2_multiallelic/README.md

 ## File generation

-These files were generated using the vcf tools (v0.1.12) on the files in PRIV_ANCESTRAL/filtered_vcfs, extracting private polymorphisms present in each subpopulation.
-The commands are saved in multiallelic_EAS.sh (or possibly filter_EAS.sh??).
+These files were generated using the vcf tools (v0.1.12) on the files in PRIV_ANCESTRAL/1_filtered_vcfs, extracting private polymorphisms present in each subpopulation.
+The script EAS_SUBPOP_multiallelic.sh submits a job to the Voightlab cluster for a given population and chromosome.
+The original scripts used to do this step are deprecated.
+They are saved in ./archive.

 ## Notes: